 The Seattle portion of I-5 was completed in January 1967.
 Although the opposition to its construction was minimal and moot, the damage done to Seattle’s quality of life by its location would soon motivate much more fervent efforts against future freeway construction within the city limits — specifically, against the R. H. Thomson Expressway.
-That story, told elsewhere on this blog, ended in success when Seattle voters rejected that project in 1972.
+That story, told elsewhere at this blog, ended in success when Seattle voters rejected that project in 1972.
 The cap desired by the June 1961 marchers was finally realized (although only in a limited area) when Freeway Park was dedicated on July 4, 1976.

 –Jeff Stevens.
 Sources: Don Duncan, “100 Marchers Call For Freeway Lid,” The Seattle Times, June 1, 1961, p.
 1; Sam Angeloff, “Freeway Marchers Advocate Landscaping,” Seattle Post-Intelligencer, June 2, 1961, p.
 8; Dan Coughlin, “Council OKs Mall Cover On Freeway,” Seattle Post-Intelligencer, June 6, 1961, p.
 1; “Council Backs Mall Over Two Downtown Freeway Sections,” The Seattle Times, June 6, 1961, p.
 11; Paul Dorpat and Genevieve McCoy, “Building Washington: A History of Washington State Public Works” (Seattle: Tartu Publications, 1998); Jeffrey Craig Sanders, “Seattle and the Roots of Urban Sustainability: Inventing Ecotopia” (University of Pittsburgh Press, 2010).